-The home of Sicilian cuisine here in Manchester, Sicilian NQ offers a warming, neighbourhood bistro vibe, with that welcoming family-cooked vibe you’d hope for from proper Italian cuisine.
+The home of Sicilian cuisine in Manchester city centre, Sicilian NQ offers a warming, neighbourhood bistro vibe, with that welcoming family-cooked vibe you’d hope for from proper Italian cuisine.
 Serving up a varied menu for such a speciality, guests will be enamoured with their huge pasta menu, which is complete with meaty tortellini, swordfish ravioli, and wonderfully hearty gnocchi.
 Sicilian NQ, 14 Turner St, M4 1DZ.

 7. Onda Pasta Bar